 SSC CHSL Previous Year Question Paper PDFsSSC CHSL Previous Year Cut-Offs

-General Intelligence (Reasoning) is the easy and high scoring section as compare to other sections.
+General Intelligence (Reasoning) is generally considered the easiest and most scoring section compared to others.